YngJesus/GuessWhoLOL/README.md

 ## Description

-GuessWhoLOL is a fun and interactive game where players guess the names of League of Legends champions based on their images.
-The game is built using React and leverages the Riot Games API to fetch champion data.
+A fun, interactive Guess Who game featuring 25 League of Legends champions!
+Players can visually "take down" champions as they narrow down their guesses and even reverse their actions if needed.
+Built for League enthusiasts to enjoy with friends.

 ## Features